-The PJM Load Response Programs are designed to provide compensation to end-use customers or curtailment service providers ("CSP") for reduction of consumption when scheduled or dispatched by PJM and when satisfying the Net Benefits Test or when an emergency event occurs.
-PJM offers three different types of Load Response Programs, the Full Emergency, the Emergency Energy Only, and the Economic Load Response Programs.
+The PJM Load Response Programs are designed to provide compensation to end-use customers or curtailment service providers ("CSP") for reduction of consumption when scheduled or dispatched by PJM and when satisfying the Net Benefits Test or when an emergency or pre-emergency event occurs.
+PJM offers four different types of Load Response Programs, the Full Emergency, the Full Pre-Emergency, the Emergency Energy Only, and the Economic Load Response Programs.

-The Full Emergency Load Response Program is designed to provide a method by which end-use customers may be compensated by reducing load during a Load Management.
+The Full Emergency and Full Pre-Emergency Load Response Program is designed to provide a method by which end-use customers may be compensated by reducing load during a Load Management event.